 There are some excellent online services out there that can help people learn new skills for free.
 Many of those services offer paid memberships with added benefits and expanded catalogs and functionality.

 Conferences can be expensive to attend, but they're often fun, and a great place to learn about the latest best practices, and build valuable relationships.
 Subsidizing, or covering the cost of a trip to a conference can be a great reward for employees who has show extra initiative and interest.

 There are some rewards that you can provide to your team that are only available in your location.
 These are great rewards to offer because they are unique, and often favorites of people in the area.

 Every city has a list of favorite local establishments, and many of them sell gift certificates.
 Think of a few cherished local spots you can add to your list of rewards.

-Time is a person's most valuable resource.
+Time is a person's most valuable resource, and it's the one thing you can never get back.
 Why not offer some of it back to your team?
 Even if you absolutely love your job, a little extra time to yourself is always welcome.

 An extra long, relaxed lunch can set a zen-like tone for the rest of the day, even when the extra time spent is relatively small.